 Upon entering the British Library the exhibitions presence was obvious, the gift shop was plastered with comic-related merchandise.
 Walking through the gift shop to enter the exhibition you are greeted by mannequins sporting V for Vendetta Mask, a theme that ran throughout the exhibition (for reasons unbeknown).

-I preconceived the exhibition to have an abundance of wall-to-wall framed original artwork, as this is what I have come to expect from illustration exhibitions in the British Library.
-Instead the work was housed in glass cabinets, mostly prints, with very few original pieces.
+I imagined the exhibition to have an abundance of wall-to-wall framed original artwork, as this is what I have come to expect from illustration exhibitions in the British Library.
+Instead, the work was housed in glass cabinets, mostly prints, with very few original pieces.

 Some examples on display dated back before the twentieth century, they gave focus to Punch and the Penny Dreadful.
 The accompanying descriptions often only explained what was happening on the page.
 Occasionally there was information regarding the creators and the state of politics at the time of their publication.
 However, overall I did not feel the descriptions explained well enough why the curator chose that particular example, why that page, why those creators.
 The majority of examples just felt completely random.